Mencius — Great Philosopher of Confucianism

 However, his theory had never been accepted or valued by any of these kings, who were aimed at expanding territory and defeating other states.

 Therefore, Mencius returned his hometown in his 60s.
-Afterwards, he dedicated to teaching and writing, until he left the world peacefully.
+Afterward, he dedicated to teaching and writing, until he left the world peacefully.

 Main Ideas of Mencius